-These classes can also be used in a classroom setting with some class times together and some separated between guys and gals.
+These one-credit high school courses can also be used in a classroom setting with some class times together and some separated between guys and gals.

 Wanting my teens to learn about marriage in a practical way, I came up with classes for them using Scripture and living books.
 These Christ-centered studies made an impact on them and it is a joy to see them live out biblical principles in their lives today.